-(3) For public self-insured employers and/or Joint Powers Authorities only, copies of and/or data from Self-Insurers' Annual Reports may be provided to parties pursuant to Labor Code Section 3702.2(c) and Government Code Section 6253 upon written request to the Manager, except that no information identifying injured workers or dependents or related to specific claims may be provided.
+(3) For public self-insured employers and/or Joint Powers Authorities only, copies of and/or data from Self-Insurers' Annual Reports may be provided to parties pursuant to Labor Code Section 3702.2(c) and Government Code Section 6253 upon written request to the Chief, except that no information identifying injured workers or dependents or related to specific claims may be provided.

 (c) Except as otherwise provided by law, information obtained from any audit regarding the nature, extent or financial liability of any self-insurer's workers' compensation claims, together with any and all specific information regarding any claims, shall not be disclosed to any other entity or person without an order from an appropriate court or administrative subpoena from an agency of the State, with the following exceptions:

-(1) The Manager may provide copies of audit reports to the Self-Insurers' Security Fund for any private self-insurer whose liabilities have been turned over to the Fund pursuant to Labor Code Section 3742, et seq. or that has filed bankruptcy, failed to pay its liabilities, or failed to post an increase in deposit due that would potentially put the Fund in jeopardy for the self-insurer's liabilities.
+(1) The Chief may provide copies of audit reports to the Self-Insurers' Security Fund for any private self-insurer whose liabilities have been turned over to the Fund pursuant to Labor Code Section 3742, et seq. or that has filed bankruptcy, failed to pay its liabilities, or failed to post an increase in deposit due that would potentially put the Fund in jeopardy for the self-insurer's liabilities.

-(2) The Manager may provide copies of any audit reports and/or Self-Insurer's Annual Reports to the Division of Workers' Compensation in conjunction with any requests for audit and/or investigation by the Division of Workers' Compensation or Office of Self-Insurance Plans.
+(2) The Chief may provide copies of any audit reports and/or Self-Insurer's Annual Reports to the Division of Workers' Compensation in conjunction with any requests for audit and/or investigation by the Division of Workers' Compensation or Office of Self-Insurance Plans.

-(d) Except as otherwise provided by law, information obtained from actuarial reports filed by group self insurers shall not be disclosed to any other entity or person without an order from an appropriate court or administrative subpoena from an agency of the State, with the following exception: the Manager may provide copies of actuarial reports to the Self-Insurers' Security Fund.
+(d) Except as otherwise provided by law, information obtained from actuarial reports shall not be disclosed to any other entity or person without an order from an appropriate court or administrative subpoena from an agency of the State, with the following exception: the Chief may provide copies of actuarial reports to the Self-Insurers' Security Fund.

 Note: Authority cited: Sections 54, 55, 3701.8(b)(5), 3702.2 and 3702.10, Labor Code; and Sections 6253, 6254 and 6255, Government Code.
 Reference: Sections 59, 129, 3700, 3701.5, 3702.2, 3702.6, 3702.10, 3740, 3741, 3742, 3743, 3744, 3745 and 3746, Labor Code; and Sections 6253, 6254 and 6255, Government Code.